colyseus/docs/docs/arena/production/deploy-prod-application.md

 ### Dynamic Server Deployment (Only available on To Mars (TM) and above)
 This deployment pattern can be used with a single application deployment but does have some limitation.
-This system also requires a custom parameter be set by our Support Team to ensure it works as expected, reach out to [support@lucidsight.com](mailto:support@lucidsight.com) to learn more and deploy this deployment patter.
-We will call this deployment ***MOBA SINGLE*** in the following examples.
+This system also requires a custom parameter be set by our Support Team to ensure it works as expected, reach out to [support@lucidsight.com](mailto:support@lucidsight.com) to learn more and deploy this service.
+For the following examples we will call this deployment ***MOBA SINGLE*** in the following examples.

 - **Maintenance Window Update:** Your game servers are empty as you are in a scheduled maintenance window for your game.
 In this scenario you would update your game server code on ***MOBA SINGLE*** and restart the deployment for changes to take effect.
 Since no players are connected no game sessions are interrupted.